Posted at 9:21 AM

 Having grown up in Youngstown, Ohio, an economically distressed community, he personally understands the long-lasting impact of investing in youth from these types of communities.
 As an MBK ambassador, Assistant Secretary Williams focuses on expanding opportunities for boys and young men of color through engagements with MBK Communities.

-Since 2014, Assistant Secretary Williams has participated in number of professional development events with young people including resume workshops and webinar discussions.
+Since 2014, Assistant Secretary Williams has participated in a number of professional development events with young people including resume workshops and webinar discussions.
 In June 2016, he invited young men from the Hartford, Connecticut Boys and Girls Club’s Passport to Manhood Program to join him on a manufacturing center tour to expose them to the manufacturing field as a part of the Investing in Manufacturing Communities Partnership (IMCP).
 Later that month, Assistant Secretary Williams delivered the commencement address to the graduating class of Benjamin Banneker Academic High School, a high-performing Title I school in Washington, D.C.

 Within EDA, Assistant Secretary Williams has made youth investment a priority.
 As a part of a 2017 Federal Funding Opportunity, EDA has included economic development initiatives that help unemployed and underemployed young adults obtain the skills and knowledge for success as a part of EDA’s underserved communities investment priority.